Engineering next-gen software defined vehicles for the AI age

 Over-the-air (OTA) updates

-Software-defined vehicles make use of robust connectivity to deliver regular software updates over the air, keeping core functions like driver assistance, and powertrain control current without a visit to the workshop.
+Software defined vehicles make use of robust connectivity to deliver regular vehicle software updates over the air, keeping core vehicle functionality like driver assistance and powertrain control current without a visit to the workshop.
 For example, a battery management program in an electric vehicle can be refreshed for improved range or charging efficiency whenever it is needed.
 This functionality maximizes performance and reduces downtime.

-Lane-keeping, adaptive cruise control, and automatic emergency braking are just a few of the new ADAS features that SDVs can quickly update by centralizing management within high-performance processing hardware.
+Lane-keeping, adaptive cruise control, and automatic emergency braking are just a few of the new software functions SDVs can quickly update by centralizing management within high-performance processing hardware.
 To provide more precise hazard detection, over-the-air support enables real-time optimization of sensor fusion algorithms, which include radar, lidar, and cameras.
-Examples include Tesla’s Autopilot, which enhances lane-centering maneuvers and collision avoidance, increasing user confidence and overall security.
+Examples include Tesla’s Autopilot, which enhances lane-centering maneuvers and collision avoidance, increasing user confidence while advancing vehicle safety overall.

 Personalized user experiences